mutandon/ExecutionUtilities/README.md

 This library allows a rapid development of commands in java, without bothering of reading arguments from main methods.
 The library contains also a console that can be used to dinamically load big objects and use them as though they are loaded into a web service.

+## Changes from version 1.0
+1. Console commands are now extensible (with annotation @ConsoleCommand)
+2. Batch experiements can be executed
+3. History on command console
+4. Added positional parameters
+5. Better error managemente

 ## Usage

 The basic units of _Execution Utilities_ are commands.
 To create a command that can be parsed through command line or using the command console (see below) just create a class that __extends Command__.
 Command defines two methods, namely execute and commandDescription.
 The first contains the command corpus itself, the second just a description to be visualized.